 Partial Year webpage includes a number of examples to help employers correctly report subject salary.

 * The salary limit is updated each January to reflect changes in inflation and cost of living.

 Member (IAP) Redirect (July 1, 2020)

-$2,500 a month, a portion of their 6% IAP contributions are now redirected to a new Employee Pension Stability Account (EPSA).
+For all PERS members earning more than the salary requirement, a portion of their 6% IAP contributions are now redirected to a new Employee Pension Stability Account (EPSA).
 The funds in each member’s EPSA will be used to help pay for their future pension benefits.
-The IAP Redirect is in effect when the PERS system is less than 90% funded**.
+The Member Redirect is in effect when the PERS system is less than 90% funded**.

 The IAP Redirect for eligible members happens behind the scenes in the PERS system.
 Employers will continue to report as usual and the PERS system will recognize if a member earns above the salary threshold.

 There are different rates for Tier One/Tier Two and OPSRP employees who make more than the salary requirement each month:

 Tier One/Tier Two members (hired before August 29, 2003)